-Faculty: David A. Wassarman
+Faculty: David A. Wassarman, PhD

 |Dept:||Professor, Cell & Regenerative Biology

-Cellular & Molecular Biology
+Director, Cellular & Molecular Biology

-Ataxia-telangiectasia (A-T) is a recessive genetic disorder associated with progressive neurodegeneration.
-The gene responsible for A-T, ATM (A-T mutated), encodes a protein kinase that plays a central role in the response to DNA damage in humans and other animals, including Drosophila.
-Cells derived from A-T patients exhibit chromosomal instability and hypersensitivity to DNA damaging agents.
-ATM responds to DNA damage by phosphorylation of proteins that regulate the DNA repair, cell cycle, and apoptosis machineries.
-Despite these advances in our understanding of ATM activities, there is no convincing explanation for how ATM protects neurons from degeneration.
-Furthermore, there is no whole animal system to study degeneration of ATM-deficient neurons.
-These shortfalls have prevented the development of therapies for the most debilitating clinical manifestation of A-T, neuromotor dysfunction.
+A-T is a recessive genetic disorder associated with neurodegeneration that worsens with age.
+The mutant gene responsible for A-T, ATM (A-T mutated), encodes a protein kinase that plays a central role in the response to DNA damage in humans and other animals, including Drosophila.
+ATM responds to DNA damage by phosphorylating proteins that regulate the DNA repair, cell cycle, and apoptosis machineries.
+Despite advances in our understanding of ATM activities, it remains unclear why neurodegeneration occurs in A-T.

 Honors & Awards

 - 1997 The Presidential Early Career Award for Scientists and Engineers

 - Katzenberger RJ, Loewen CA, Wassarman DR, Petersen AJ, Ganetzky B, and Wassarman DA (2013).
 A Drosophila model of closed head traumatic brain injury.
 Proc.
 Natl.
 Acad.
 Sci. (in press).

 - Petersen AJ, Katzenberger RJ, and Wassarman DA (2013).
 The innate immune transcription factor Relish is necessary for neurodegeneration in a Drosophila model of Ataxia-telangiectasia.
 Genetics.
 194:133-142.